Large-scale quantization of trace I: Finite propagation operators: Proof of the quantization result

 It remains to show that this map is onto.
-Since each of the half spaces $X_i^{\mathrm{std}}$ is flasque, their Roe algebra $K$-theory groups are trivial \cite[Prop.~9.3]{Roe-topology} and so each of the Mayer-Vietoris boundary maps
+Since each of the half-spaces $X_i^{\mathrm{std}}$ is flasque, their Roe algebra $K$-theory groups are trivial \cite[Prop.~9.3]{Roe-topology} and so each of the Mayer-Vietoris boundary maps

 is an isomorphism.
-With a view on Thm.~\ref{ThmIndexPairing}, we conclude that the index pairing with $\varphi^*\xi_n$ is an isomorphism in this case.
+In view of Thm.~\ref{ThmIndexPairing}, we conclude that the index pairing with $\varphi^*\xi_n$ is an isomorphism in this case.
 Since $C^*(\cX_0) = \sK$, the algebra of compact operators on $\cH$ (whose $K$-theory is given in \eqref{KtheoryCompactOperators}), this implies

 compare also \cite[Thm.~6.4.10]{HigsonRoe}.
 We conclude that the composition of the last two maps in \eqref{SecondComposition} is actually an isomorphism (in particular, onto).
 It remains to show that the first map in \eqref{SecondComposition} is onto.
-This statement hinges on the well-known fact that, the non-trivial $K$-theory groups of $C^*(\R^n)$ are generated by the \emph{coarse index class} $\ind(D)$ of the Dirac operator $D$ on $\R^n$ \cite[pp.~33--34]{Roe-topology}.
+This statement hinges on the well-known fact that the non-trivial $K$-theory groups of $C^*(\R^n)$ are generated by the \emph{coarse index class} $\ind(D)$ of the Dirac operator $D$ on $\R^n$ \cite[pp.~33--34]{Roe-topology}.

 The coarse index of the Dirac operator may be defined if $M$ is a general complete spin manifold, see for example \cite{Roe-cohom}.
 As shown by Roe in \cite[\S4.3]{Roe-cohom}, if $n=\dim(M)$ is even, then there exists a lift $\ind_{\mathrm{fp}}(D) \in K^{\mathrm{alg}}_0(\sB(M))$ of $\ind(D)$ along the comparison map \eqref{ComparisonBRoe}.
 We conclude that the first map in \eqref{SecondComposition} is onto if $n$ is even.